Mémoires: fils de la nation: Release

-Several publishing houses, notably éditions Robert Laffont, refused to publish the book and it was finally published by Muller Editons, owned since 2009 by Guillaume de Thieulloy, known for websites such as le Salon beige and Nouvelles de France.
+Several publishing houses, notably éditions Robert Laffont, refused to publish the book and it was finally published by Muller Editions, owned since 2009 by Guillaume de Thieulloy, known for websites such as le Salon beige and Nouvelles de France.
 Hachette has now agreed to be the publisher of the book.

 The first print of 50,000 copies was already sold three days before the release of the book including 10,000 online sales.
 The book was in first place of Amazon's sales in all categories two days before its release.
 A second print of 50,000 copies was launched the day before the book was released, and it ran out of stock at Amazon the next day.

 Reception

-Saïd Macaraig, a political journalist specialising in the right-hand French politics, said that "it is impossible to miss such an important document.
+Saïd Macaraig, a political journalist specialising in the right-wing French politics, said that "it is impossible to miss such an important document.
 The text is well composed, at times lyrical and informative about certain historical periods".
 For him, this narrative, which breaks down in 1972, is "that of a nationalist in construction, torn between his desire to become a white father and the one to enjoy life.
 It is also a pamphlet against General de Gaulle, a recurring character in the narrative."
 He nevertheless judged the work inferior to the Mémoires de guerre of De Gaulle.

-The Union of Young People for Progress, the official movement of the Gaullist youths, criticized the words of Le Pen about De Gaulle, especially the passages where Le Pen wrote that, "Charles de Gaulle remains a horrible source of suffering for France," or that he was, "a false great man whose destiny was to help France to become small."
-President of the Union, Ferréol Delmas, said, "the book that emerges from the old theory of "sword and shield" is ultimately only a detail of the history of Littérature."
+The Union of Young People for Progress, the official movement of the Gaullist youths, criticized the words of Le Pen about De Gaulle, especially the passages where Le Pen wrote that, "Charles de Gaulle remains a horrible source of suffering for France," or that he was, "a false great man whose destiny was to help France to become small".
+President of the Union, Ferréol Delmas, said, "the book that emerges from the old theory of 'sword and shield' is ultimately only a detail of the history of Littérature".